zaproxy/zaproxy-website/site/content/docs/contribute/core-team.md

 - Answer questions on any social platforms
 - Join in discussions with the rest of the Core Team

 We expect prospective Core Team members to start doing these things prior to being invited to join.
-Ideally they will join us in the weekly team meetings and IRC, but we understand that may be difficult depending on timezones and availability - we will do our best to work around such issues.
+Ideally they will join us in the weekly team meetings and Slack, but we understand that may be difficult depending on timezones and availability - we will do our best to work around such issues.

 ### Why join the ZAP Core Team?